Samialsayadi/TextClassification/README.md

-# A Fuzzy Declarative Approach to Classify Unlabeled short texts based on Automatically
+#  Classify Unlabeled short texts

  In order to reproduce the experiments, follow these steps: